ucla-rlcourse/CS269-projects-2022fall/README.md

 ## Working on the project

-1. Create a folder with your team id under ```./assets/images/your-teamid```, you will use this folder to store all the images in your project.
+1. Create a folder with your team id under ```./assets/images/TEAMID```, you will use this folder to store all the images in your project.

-2. Copy the template at [`./_posts/2022-10-03-team00-instruction-to-post.md`](./_posts/2022-10-03-team00-instruction-to-post.md) and rename it with format "year-month-date-yourteamid.md" under ```./_posts/```, for example, `2022-10-03-team00.md`.
+2. Copy the template at [`./_posts/2022-09-19-team00.md`](./_posts/2022-09-19-team00.md) and rename it with format `2022-09-19-TEAMID.md` under `./_posts/`.
-Note that the date in file name does not matter since the post date will be overwritten by the `date` field in front matter of the post.
+The date in file name does not matter since the post date will be overwritten by the `date` field in front matter of the post.
+Please fill in the name(s) of team members and add the team ID after.
+We should stick to pattern `2022-09-19-teamXX.md` in file name so it would be easier for you to find the post of your team when editing.

-3. Check out the [sample posts](https://ucla-rlcourse.github.io/CS269-projects-2022fall/) we provide and the [source code](_posts/2022-10-03-team00-instruction-to-post.md) as well as [basic Markdown syntax](https://www.markdownguide.org/basic-syntax/).
+3. Check out the [sample posts](https://ucla-rlcourse.github.io/CS269-projects-2022fall/) we provide and the [source code](_posts/2022-09-19-team00.md) as well as [basic Markdown syntax](https://www.markdownguide.org/basic-syntax/).

 4. Start your work in your .md file.
-You may only edit the .md file you just copied and renamed, and add images to ```./assets/images/your-teamid```.
+You may only edit the .md file you just copied and renamed, and add images to ```./assets/images/TEAMID```.
 Please do **NOT** change any other files in this repo.

 Once you save the .md file, jekyll will synchronize the site and you can check the changes on browser.